losador/ncurses-game/README.md

 “body”(body is player symbol «<»).
 If you move, the bullet is accelerating.
 If the bullet hits its target (the president), you lose.

-#gcc -std=c11 mm.c -o mm -Werror -Wall -lm
+#gcc -std=c11 main.c -o main -Werror -Wall -lm